ShijiZ/Git_Learning/README.md

+# Git_Learning
+This repository is used to practice the usage of Git.
+The tutorial I followed is https://www.liaoxuefeng.com/wiki/896043488029600.

 Edit on dev branch
 Git is a distributed version control system.
 Git is a free software distributed under the GPL.